Skip to content

 Why Overtourism Returned in 2025

 Travel normalisation restored the volume side of tourism faster than destinations restored their tolerance for it.
 Popular places are again dealing with cruise traffic, day-tripper surges, short-stay peaks, and overstretched infrastructure.
+That gap is why crowd pressure now shows up in daily logistics as much as in policy debates.

 The Most Crowded Destinations in 2025